 Late in the year, the last tomatoes before the frost are often green.
-As much as I love them fried, making green tomato chutney gives them a deliciously longer lease on life after the cold really sets in.
-Green tomato chutney is great to jazz up sandwiches, or to use as a condiment with meals.
-It’s easy to make too — you just need to plan for the time needed to salt the tomatoes and onion.
-This recipe blends green tomatoes with traditional apples and raisins, along with some less traditional spices from my Indian cooking pantry.
-It makes half the quantity of classic recipes, producing just enough toothsome chutney for yourself and a couple with friends through the Holidays.
-This recipe makes 5 cups, and for the purpose of nutritional labelling, we have set a serving at 1/4 cup.
-This recipe is also easy to double if you want more, and will keep for ages-Check out Ann’s Tips to see how!
+Making green tomato chutney gives the green tomatoes a deliciously longer lease on life after the cold really sets in.
+Green... tomato chutney is great to jazz up sandwiches, or to use as a condiment with meals.
+It’s easy to make too, just plan for the time needed to salt the tomatoes and onion.
+This recipe blends green tomatoes with traditional apples and raisins, along with some less traditional Indian spices.
+It makes half the quantity of classic recipes, producing just enough toothsome chutney for 3 people through the holidays.
+This recipe makes 5 cups, and for the purpose of nutritional labelling, a serving is set at 1/4 cup.
+This recipe is also easy to double if needed.
+It can also keep for ages.
+Check out Chef Tips to see how.

 Non-reactive cookware means using stainless steel, enameled cast iron, ceramic, or tempered heat-proof glass, like Pyrex.

-If you want make larger quantities than here, simply double the recipe.
-I’d also consider canning it in the traditional way so it will keep indefinitely.
+For larger quantities than here, simply double the recipe.
+Also consider canning it in the traditional way so it will keep indefinitely.